 The healthcare situation in Sierra Leone is especially grave and deplorable.
 The infant mortality rate is the fifth highest in the world and life expectancy is extremely low.

-Low life expectancy rate (51 years) in Sierra Leone is associated with high rates of preventable disease and very high child and maternal morbidity and mortality.
-The likelihood of dying before the age of 15 is more than 50% for both males and females.
-The underlying factors are: pervasive poverty; high levels of illiteracy (with rates for young females worse than for young males); limited access to safe drinking water and adequate sanitation; poor nutrition; and limited access to quality health services.
-Infant and maternal mortality rates remain amongst the highest in the world.
+Low life expectancy rate in Sierra Leone is associated with heavy disease burden and high child and maternal morbidity and mortality.
+The underlying factors are pervasive poverty, high level of illiteracy especially among females, limited access to safe drinking water and adequate sanitation, poor feeding and hygienic practices, and overcrowded housing and limited access to quality health services.

 Sierra Leone is ranked as having the one of the highest rates of maternal mortality in the world.
 The main causes are obstructed labour, haemorrhage, anaemia and toxaemia in pregnancy.

 One in six infants dies at birth.
 (In Australia it is one in 200!)

 There is only one surgeon for every million people.
 In addition, there is a huge lack of Maternal Health Care: 1 midwife for every 26,00 people.